imsachin49/AuctionTable/README.md

 1. Add Queues for the AuctionEnd and AuctionStart.
 2. Explore Pub/Sub for the same.
 3. Utilise redis for making the Auction more Real-time and Scalable.
-4. Adding live auctions at the landing page.
-5. Change img src to next/image.
+4. Change img src to next/image.

 ## How to run the project
    Clone the repository=> `git clone https://github.com/imsachin49/AuctionTable.git`